bomonike/bomonike.github.io/ap-compsci.md

 1. Use <a href="#GoogleClassroom">Google Classroom</a>.

-<a href="#Socials">E. Craft profiles, static website, portfolio projects</a>
+   ### <a href="#Socials">E. Craft profiles, articles, portfolio</a>

    <em>Your face and body are a secret</em>

 1. Recognize the impact misuse of reverse image search (clearview.ai).
 1. Set <strong>Instagram</strong> account to private so it does not use your photos for training their AI.
-   1. Modify Jupyter Python code within a cloud to create obfuscated privacy-maintaining portrait using Machine Learning style transfer.
 1. Upload an obfuscated profile photo to gravatar.com so other websites can (using MD5 hash) associate emails with a profile image.

+   <em>Generate portraits using Python Jupyter:</em>

+1. Modify Python Jupyter code within Google's cloud CodeLab to create obfuscated privacy-maintaining portrait using Machine Learning style transfer.
+   1. Handle <a target="_blank" href="https://medium.com/4th-coffee/how-to-handle-secrets-in-jupyter-notebooks-5453a7c129de">secrets</a> in Juypter <a target="_blank" href="https://medium.com/4th-coffee/how-to-handle-secrets-in-jupyter-notebooks-5453a7c129de">sample</a>
+   1. Jupyter Graphing vs Cabana vs Superset
+   1. Python numpy for calculations
+   1. matplotlib and Seaborn modules for graphing
+   1. Use ChatGPT in Codebin to evaluate CSS display to generate <a target="_blank" href="https://www.youtube.com/watch?v=EsRyyJmO-u8">VIDEO</a> tinyhost and webintoapp to Google Android store.

    <strong>Obfuscate your likeness:</strong>